Go Back

 How does this test work?

 NIPT is done with blood drawn from the pregnant person.
-At the specialized genetics lab, they are able to tease out tiny fragments of fetal DNA that are floating in the pregnant person’s bloodstream.
+At a specialized genetics lab, they are able to tease out tiny fragments of fetal DNA that are floating in the pregnant person’s bloodstream.
 By evaluating this “fetal fraction” they are able to tell us if the baby has any issues with the chromosomes included in the test panel.

 Which chromosomes are included?